 After four years of medical school and three years of training in either internal medicine or pediatrics, rheumatologists devote an additional two to three years in specialized rheumatology training.
 Most rheumatologists who plan to treat patients choose to become board certified.
 Upon completion of their training, they must pass a rigorous exam conducted by the American Board of Internal Medicine to become certified.

-There are more than 100 types of rheumatologic diseases, including:
+There are more than 100 types of rheumatic diseases and other conditions that rheumatologists treat, including:

 Sometimes, pain in the joints, muscles, or bones is severe or persists for more than a few days.
 At that point, you should see your physician.